OidcClient

 client_id: <base64>

-Using the Resources in a Pod
+client_secret: <base64>Using the Secret in a Pod

 apiVersion: apps/v1